 Instead of saving a small fortune at home to finance your journey why not just pack a bag and go now?
 Around the world there are numerous ways to fund a trip by picking up work as you go.
 Instead of putting on a suit or a nametag our readers wear bathing suits to teach windsurfing in Australia, deck shoes to serve drinks on board superyachts, or flippers while surveying coral reefs in the Caribbean.

-The Jobs Abroad Bulletin (JAB) is a blog style bulletin board full of job vacancies posted by employers looking for staff.
+The Jobs Abroad Bulletin is a monthly+ newsletter, guide, magazine, blog and Facebook group for travel minded people looking to pay for their globetrotting as they go.
 We allow employers to post vacancies to us for free so JAB can contain as many jobs as possible.
+Then, we go and find more on other websites to share with you.

-We have been in existence in one form or another since 1992, going online seven years later, and sending the first issue of JAB out into the world as a monthly email bulletin in April 2000, reaching 70,000 readers and 100 issues before we changed to placing the job vacancies in our current blog format in 2010.
-Once part of an inter-related group of travel websites and blogs intent on encouraging people to travel for longer, in 2020 – having realised we had created so much more work for ourselves – we began migrating the content on our other five websites to JAB.
+We have been in existence in one form or another since 1992, going online seven years later, and sending the first issue of JAB out into the world as a monthly email bulletin in April 2000, reaching 70,000 readers and 100 issues before we changed to placing the job vacancies in a blog format in 2010.
+In 2022, we brought the newsletter back.

 Many of these jobs are wonderful rewarding experiences in themselves.
 Some just pay the bills.
 Some are paid, some are not.
 But what they all have in common is keeping you in Barcelona, Bali or Buenos Aires for longer.
 Though competition for some of the plum jobs out there can be intense, we don’t deal in highly paid skilled positions requiring lots of qualifications and experience.
 We focus mostly on short and medium term jobs most of us can do, or learn to do.